kavan7/beaconfinal/src/_posts/2021-06-25-desks_from_the_perspective_of_a_minor_whiner.md

----
-author: srao
-image: assets/images/2021-06-25-desks_from_the_perspective_of_a_minor_whiner.jpg
-layout: post
-tags: []
-title: "Desks: From the Perspective of a Minor Whiner"
----

 ***Note from grade-12-Surbhi:** This article was my application piece for the Beacon in grade 9 and is now my final contribution to the club.